Let’s talk about popular proof of stake cryptocurrencies today…

 And I know one more important question that might cross your mind would be:-Why proof of stake cryptocurrencies?
 Why should one know them?
 What’s so special about them?

-This provides dual benefits of securing the blockchain network as well as creating an opportunity for users to get incentives or dividends on their holdings.
+This provides dual benefits of securing the blockchain network and creating an opportunity for users to get incentives or dividends on their holdings.

 But for the newcomers, let me explain what distributed consensus and POS is:

 Distributed consensus simply means a large pool of people who are geographically segregated agreeing on something.
 In cryptocurrencies like Bitcoin, ‘something’ here means agreeing on which transactions or blocks are valid and which are invalid to be added/rejected to the blockchain.

 Proof of stake is a typical computer algorithm through which some cryptocurrencies achieve their distributed consensus.
 It is also a better alternative to the proof of work algorithm by achieving the same distributed consensus at a lower cost and in a more energy efficient way.
 (For more details on POS vs POW read here)

 So if you are holding any such POS cryptocurrencies, then I think you should know how to start earning dividends by staking them in the right wallets.